 Click the “Installations” tab on the top of the screen.
 This will show you everything you have installed.
 The list will include anything offered through the Softaculous system.

 Find the WordPress site you want to change and click, “Edit Details.”
 It’s the icon that looks like a pencil.
-If you only have one website, then it will obviously be the only one in the list.
-As you can seen, I have a lot of different scripts running.
+If you only have one website, then it will be the only one in the list.
+As you can see, I have a lot of different scripts running.
 So, make sure you choose the correct one if your screen looks like mine.

-Go to the “Auto Upgrade” lines and click the check box.
+Go to the “Auto Upgrade” lines and click the checkbox.
 You can also set WordPress plugins and themes to update automatically from this area as well.